These common household items are dirt-fighting superheroes

 Teacups: Equal parts vinegar and baking soda can be combined to scrub away tough stains from coffee mugs, travel mugs, or teacups.
 Just be sure to be careful scrubbing any delicate pieces.

 Trash odors: Sprinkle some baking soda at the bottom of your trash can to prevent unwanted odors.

 The bathroom is another one of those messy spaces that can be a pain to clean.
-In fact, in an Angi cleaning survey, people rated cleaning the bathroom as the most annoying household chore.
 By adding baking soda or vinegar to your cleaning process, you might find yourself almost enjoying your time cleaning the bathroom.

-Surfaces: For one, you can create a thick and non-toxic scrub to clean bathroom surfaces by stirring together a quarter-cup of baking soda, one tablespoon of liquid Castile soap or dish detergent, and vinegar.
+Surfaces: For one, you can create a thick and non-toxic scrub to clean bathroom surfaces by stirring together 1/4 cup of baking soda, 1 tablespoon of liquid castile soap or dish detergent, and vinegar.

 Showerheads: Minerals can also clog up all or part of showerheads and reduce their flow.
-Remove this buildup by soaking the showerhead in a mixture of a half cup of vinegar and one quart of water for at least 15 minutes.
+Remove this buildup by soaking the showerhead in a mixture of 1/2 cup of vinegar and 1 quart of water for at least 15 minutes.